COVID-19: ICRC donates personal protection equipment and hygiene products in Brazil. (Photo Credit: Benjamin Mast/ICRC)

 A meeting ground for humanitarian professionals who face similar challenges

 These results seem to corroborate what CCHN community members submitted in the initial survey.
 Celina Hübner, Project Manager at CCHN, presented the results by explaining that most armed groups are motivated to provide health services to increase their legitimacy.
+“For about 60% of humanitarian negotiators, it has become easier to negotiate with armed groups since the outbreak of the COVID-19 pandemic,” she summarized.

 However, a similar number of humanitarian negotiators said that it has also become more difficult to build trust with armed groups since the beginning of the pandemic.
+“Trust is difficult to build up, but it is very easy to break down,” expressed one of CCHN Community members Tom Thornhill working with International Organization of Migration (IOM).

 Establish a community dialogue to regain trust and improve the humanitarian response

 The event concluded with some final remarks by Claude Bruderlein, Director of the CCHN.
 Mr. Bruderlein emphasized that the group discussions made it very clear that humanitarian spaces have been shrinking since the beginning of the COVID-19 pandemic.
 Limitations imposed due to lockdown measures have been used by both Governments and armed groups to expand their control over humanitarian action.
 While the crisis has created opportunities for more remote negotiations, it will be important to establish a community dialogue to regain trust and improve the humanitarian response.
+As highlighted by Claude Bruderlein, CCHN Director, “We see great concerns within the community about access to populations in need and a lack of tools and methods to respond to the pandemic.”

 The CCHN will continue to explore topics of interest for the community members such as this in its upcoming events.